Reds vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Cincinnati is 2-6 this season when entering a game as the underdog by +165 or more on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 37.7% chance of walking away with the win.
+- The Reds have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Games involving Cincinnati have gone over the total set by sportsbooks in 39 of 69 chances this season.
+- Games involving Cincinnati have gone over the total set by oddsmakers in 39 of 70 chances this season.

 - The Reds are 6-6-0 against the spread in their 12 games that had a posted line this season.